VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 {{< katex >}}\LaTeX \text{?}{{< /katex >}}

 If you're looking at this list, there's a good chance you're either writing up technical documentation or working on an academic paper, and so using LaTeX.
 First, I feel your pain.
-Second,  [This DSPTricksManual](https://ctan.math.illinois.edu/graphics/pstricks/contrib/dsptricks/dspTricksManual.pdf) from Paolo Prandoni may help with some graphing, as may all of the [Tikz Examples](https://texample.net/tikz/examples/) on texample.net.
+Second,  [This DSPTricksManual](https://ctan.math.illinois.edu/graphics/pstricks/contrib/dsptricks/dspTricksManual.pdf) from {{< vale >}}Paolo Prandoni{{< /vale >}} may help with some graphing, as may the [Tikz Examples](https://texample.net/tikz/examples/) on texample.net.
 There's decent [Circuit](https://texample.net/tikz/examples/tag/circuitikz/) and [Block Diagram](https://texample.net/tikz/examples/tag/circuitikz/) examples, though I do still think loading in a picture from an external tool is probably in your best interest due to the PITA that is doing this in plain LaTeX.

 {{< /details >}}